angband/angband/docs/faq.rst

 How do I compile the game?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Please see the compiling section of the manual.
+Please see the :doc:`compiling section of the manual <hacking/compiling>`.

 How do I contribute to the game?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~